 What they’re serving: Rocket Coffee Roasters in Hamilton

 Where to find them: 759 State Highway 33, Okere Falls

 Ciabatta’s variety of coffees, delicious sweet treats, sandwiches and freshly baked bread make a trip to the industrial area worth it.
-Their Banoffee (banana + toffee) Coffee is a long-time fave, and they’ve recently created Banocolatte, a banana and chocolate latte.
+Their Banoffee Coffee (banana + toffee) is a long-time fave, and they’ve recently created Banocolatte, a banana and chocolate latte.
+To die for!

 What they’re serving: gourmet blends from Atlas Power Coffee in Auckland

 Where to find them: 38 White Street

 What they’re serving: Arabica beans roasted over mānuka wood by Hamilton-based Manuka Brothers’ Coffee in a home-built wood-fired roaster named Black Betty